 Sign up so you don't miss our courses.

 STEM Braille Boot Camp

-Beginning in the spring of 2021, Project INSPIRE will offer an online STEM Boot Camp.
-We are in the beginning planning stages for the boot camp.
-We envision that students will participate from across the United States.
-Each will receive a hard copy booklet of materials prior to the start of the STEM Braille Boot Camp.
+Project INSPIRE is piloting our Nemeth in a Box activities with students across the Univted States.
+Each will receive a box of materials prior to the start of the STEM Braille Boot Camp.

 STEM Braille Boot Camps – Nemeth Code